 Again, some Ohm’s Law: as a single resistor hooked up to a power source, the voltage cannot change, so as you change resistance, you are only affecting current (more resistance = less current).
 As a set of two resistors in a voltage divider circuit, you are affecting voltage.
 With an LED, either method can be used to dim and brighten it.
 With most other components you will need to effect only one or the other.

-Understanding Voltage Dividers:
+Fully understanding Voltage Dividers:

-This video is good but goes very quickly through examples, use the pause button to look at the numbers and make sure you understand them.
+If you want a more thorough explanation, this video is good but goes very quickly through examples, use the pause button to look at the numbers and make sure you understand them.
 Note: the second half of the video is more advanced and not necessary now.

 The math isn’t too bad, but here is a calculator if you hate math: